kittykatattack/thepoetrybook/book.markdown

 ![](images/articleTag.png)

 The poem's title in the markdown document is turned into an HTML `<h2>` tag, inside the enclosing `<article>` tag.
-Here's the what the HTML for one of the poems looks like
+Here's the what the HTML for one of the poems looks like:

 ![](images/poemExample.png)

 Can you see how it matches the original markdown document?

-You can access each image buy using an id that corresponds to its "alt" text: lower-case and without spaces.
+You can access each image by using an id that corresponds to its "alt" text: lower-case and without spaces.
 Imagine that you've got an image in your markdown document that looks like this:

 `![A Painting by William Blake](images/williamBlake.png)`